2011–12 in English football: September 2011

-1st: The transfer window closes with Mikel Arteta ending six years at Everton to sign for Arsenal in a £10 million deal.
+1 September: The transfer window closes with Mikel Arteta ending six years at Everton to sign for Arsenal in a £10 million deal.
 Arsène Wenger also brings Chelsea's Yossi Benayoun to the Emirates Stadium, on a loan deal for the rest of the season.
 These acquisitions come 24 hours after Wenger bolsters his defence with a £6.2 million move for Fenerbahçe and Brazil left-back André Santos.
 Another big money move on deadline day includes Raul Meireles leaving Liverpool in a £10 million move to Chelsea.
 Having left Manchester United at the end of last season after four injury-plagued seasons, Owen Hargreaves signs for neighbours Manchester City on a one-year contract, after weeks of speculation that he would join West Bromwich Albion.
 Blackburn Rovers terminate the contract of striker El Hadji Diouf after two years at Ewood Park, where the attack was strengthened the previous day by the arrival of Everton's out-of-favour striker Yakubu.

 8th: Dagenham & Redbridge contest a Football League Trophy Round One match against Leyton Orient at The Matchroom Stadium.
-With the scores level at 1–1 after 90 minutes, the match goes to penalties and as a result become the longest penalty shoot out with consecutive goalscorers in the history of English football and what is believed to be the world.
+With the scores level at 1–1 after 90 minutes, the match goes to penalties and as a result become the longest penalty shoot out with consecutive goal scorers in the history of English football and what is believed to be the world.
 The final score ended as 14–13 to Dagenham on penalties, with Ben Chorley missing the 28th spot kick for Orient which sent the Daggers through to a second round clash with Southend United.

 30th: September ends with Manchester United still leading the Premier League, ahead of rivals Manchester City on goal difference.
 Chelsea remain in third, while Newcastle United are maintaining their European push in fourth place.
 The top seven is rounded out by Liverpool, Tottenham Hotspur and Stoke City.
 Blackburn Rovers, West Bromwich Albion and Bolton Wanderers are still suffering from their early season form and make up the relegation zone.
 In the Championship, newly promoted Southampton are continuing their bid for successive promotions, leading Middlesbrough and Derby County on goal difference.
 West Ham United, Brighton & Hove Albion and Cardiff City complete the top six, while Millwall, Bristol City and Doncaster Rovers stand at the foot of the table.